Norman Clegg

 Norman Clegg, often nicknamed Cleggy, is a fictional character from the world's longest-running sitcom, Last of the Summer Wine.
+He is the only character to appear in every episode of the programme.

 Fictional character biography

 Early life

-Norman Clegg was the only child of a builder and decorator, David Clegg, and his rather volatile wife Violet (Peter Sallis and Maggie Ollerenshaw).
+Norman Clegg was born in 1921, the only child of builder and decorator David Clegg (also Peter Sallis) and his rather volatile wife Violet (Maggie Ollerenshaw).
 David, a war veteran, was very quiet and rarely interacted with his family, much to the concern of Norman, who thought his father didn't like him.
-(Vi felt the same way.)
-His mother was overprotective of her son, and panicked when he was walked home by a girl a year older than him.
+(Violet felt the same way.)
+His mother was extremely overprotective of her son, and panicked when he was walked home once by a girl a year older than him.

 Later years

-Norman married Edith in the 1940s; she died in 1971.
-Especially in earlier episodes, Norman reminisced about his wife and her traits: how she hated his camping phase; and her sharp tongue.
-After her death and being made redundant from his job as a lino salesman, he hung around with his school-friends Compo Simmonite and Cyril Blamire.
-They divided their time between the local library, pubs, eating at Sid's Café and devising adventurous exploits to stave off boredom.
-Clegg was a cynic, and more critical of the schemes than the others, preferring to take a back seat and casually watch, for example, an antic involving three meat pies; Compo, Cyril and Sid; an alloy spoon and a very angry Ivy.
+Norman married Edith in the early 1940s; she died in 1971.
+In earlier episodes especially, Norman reminisced about his wife and her traits; how she hated his camping phase and about her sharp tongue.
+She was mentioned numerous times throughout the series and Clegg was shown to visit her graveside in the pilot episode.
+He once stated that he wasn’t attracted to her and their marriage sort of "just happened"; he explains it put him off women for life.
+In the first series, Clegg described her as a "silly bitch".
+After her death and being made redundant from his job as a lino salesman, he began to hang around with his old school-friends Compo Simmonite (Bill Owen) and Cyril Blamire (Michael Bates).
+They divided their time between the local library, pubs, eating at Sid (John Comer) and Ivy's Café and devising adventurous exploits to stave off boredom.
+Clegg was a cynic and more critical of the schemes than the others, preferring to take a back seat and casually watch, for example, an antic involving three meat pies, Compo, Cyril and Sid, an alloy spoon and a very angry Ivy (Jane Freeman).